ZacheryKuykendall/Cloud-Optimizer-Platform/README.md

 ## Overview

-The Cloud Optimizer Platform is a comprehensive solution for managing and optimizing cloud resources across multiple providers.
+The Cloud Optimizer Platform integrates multiple microservices including a cost normalization service and a core API server built with Node.js/Express.
 It provides cost analysis, resource optimization, and cross-cloud networking capabilities.

 ### Key Features